Be Sustainable

 Anyone can join the Hedgehog Friendly Campus Working Group - it's open to all staff and students, regardless of department, age, level of knowledge or ability.
 There are opportunities to become a Hedgehog Ambassador or Champion, as part of which participants receive CV references and digital badges.

-Find out more on our Hedgehog Friendly Campus webpage.
+- More information on our Hedgehog Friendly Campus page

-Staff and students who cycle to the University, or are thinking about it, can join the Cycle User Group Teams site, where you can share tips, routes and ask any related questions.
+Staff and students who cycle, walk or run to the university, or are thinking about it, can join the Cycle User Group Teams site, where you can share tips, routes and ask any related questions.

 Student-led projects